Fifteen experts make up the judging panels for the 2018 Prime Minister's Literary Awards.

 Professor Robyn Ewing AM

-Initially a primary teacher, Robyn Ewing AM is currently Professor of Teacher Education and the Arts, Sydney School of Education and Social Work, University of Sydney.
-Passionate about the role that the Arts can play in transforming learning, Robyn’s teaching, research and extensive publications include a focus on the use of drama strategies with literature to enhance students’ English and literacy learning.
-She has worked in partnership with Sydney Theatre Company on the School Drama teacher professional learning program to develop primary teachers’ confidence and expertise in using drama strategies with literature since 2009.
-Teacher education, especially the experiences of early career teachers and the role of mentoring, the role of literature in literacy development, sustaining curriculum innovation and evaluation and the use of arts informed, particularly narrative, inquiry in educational research are also current research interests.
+Initially a primary teacher, Robyn Ewing AM is Professor of Teacher Education and the Arts, Sydney School of Education and Social Work, University of Sydney.
+She lectures in curriculum, English, children’s literature and literacy and drama across pre-service and postgraduate teacher education programs.
+Her teaching, research and extensive publications include a focus on the importance of children’s literature in our lives and literacy development.
+Since 2009 Robyn has worked in partnership with Sydney Theatre Company on the School Drama teacher professional learning program to develop primary teachers’ confidence and expertise in using drama strategies with quality literary texts.
+She is a board member of WestWords, a former chair and judge of the children’s panels, NSW Premier’s Literary Awards.
+A past president of the Australian Literacy Educators’ Association and the Primary English Teachers Association Australia, in 2015 Robyn was made a member of the Order of Australia.
+She is a recipient of the Lady Cutler Award for distinguished service to children’s literature.

 Sue Whiting is a former primary school teacher with a special interest in literacy education and children’s literature, and has worked in the publishing industry for almost twenty years, both as an author and editor of books for children and young adults.She has written numerous books in a variety of genres: fiction and nonfiction, picture books through to young adult, and is published in Australia and internationally.
 Her middle grade novel Get a Grip, Cooper Jones (2010) was a 2011 CBCA Notable Book, and her picture book, A Swim in the Sea (2013), illustrated by Meredith Thomas, was the Speech Pathologists’ 2014 Book of the Year, 3–5 years category.
 Her latest book Platypus (2015) illustrated by Mark Jackson was a 2016 CBCA Notable Book.